Peter Skalicky

-Peter Skalicky (born 25 April 1941 in Berlin, Germany) is the former rector of TU Wien, Austria.
+Peter Skalicky (25 April 1941 – 3 November 2025) was an Austrian academic who was the rector of TU Wien.

+Life and career

+Skalicky was born in Berlin, Germany on 25 April 1941.
 After taking his A-levels in Vienna, he studied physics at TU Wien.
 He wrote his PhD thesis on Röntgen topography.
 In 1973 he became an associate professor.
 Since 1979 he has been a full professor of applied physics.
 From 1991 until 2011 he was rector of TU Wien.
 He was followed in this function by Sabine Seidler.

-Skalicky is vice chair on the Council of the University of Leoben.
+Skalicky was vice chair on the Council of the University of Leoben.

 He received an Officier dans l'Ordre national du mérite from the French ambassador.
-He is a member of the European Academy of Sciences and Arts.
+He was a member of the European Academy of Sciences and Arts.

+Skalicky died on 3 November 2025, at the age of 84.